qiangxyz/habCluster/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* fix error in getEdge.cpp.
+* fix date in DESCRIPTION.
-* add an optional parameter relative.distance in function raster2Gaph and function cluster.

 ## R CMD check results